kadam-krishna/kadam-krishna/README.md

 Here are some ideas to get you started:

+- 👨‍💻 QA Intern at <a href = "https://www.onemoney.in/">OneMoney AA</a>.
-- 📖 I’m currently a final year undergrad pursuing B.Tech in Computer Science and Engineering at Vellore Institute of Technology.
+- 🧑‍🎓 I’m a graduate in B.Tech - Computer Science and Engineering at Vellore Institute of Technology.
 - ⚡ I have a keen interest in programming and technology!
 - 🔭 I’m currently working on a Job Tacker Application.
 - 🌱 I’m currently learning Java Full Stack.
-- 😄 Pronouns: He/Him.
 <h2>📱 Connect with me📱</h2>
 <div align="center">
   <a href="mailto:kirhsnakadamwork@gmail.com">